Unbundling the Banks: A How To Guide

 Turing

-Talk of unbundling the banks is all the rage these days (if we believe the fintech startups).
-Yet upon closer inspection one gets the feeling that these optimistic people might not necessarily know exactly what they are trying to unbundle, the true complexity of a medium to large bank, which in turn reflects, at least in part, the complexity of our modern financial system.
+Talk of unbundling the banks is all the rage these days (if we believe the chatter coming from fintech startups).
+Yet upon closer inspection one gets the feeling that these optimistic people might not necessarily know exactly what they are trying to unbundle, the true complexity of a medium-to-large bank, which in turn reflects, at least in part, the complexity of our modern Financial System .

-A more petulant question is whether anybody knows how to unbundle a bank, whether be it its management or the regulators.
-We certainly know that it can be done, because it must be done when a bank fails completely.
-In such a scenario the firm must be dismantled piece-by-piece to its constituents business lines and assets (which are sold away or otherwise disposed of) and this is a process that can take years.
+In a bankruptcy scenario the firm must be dismantled piece-by-piece to its constituent business lines and assets which are sold away or otherwise disposed of.
+This is a process that can take years.
 Yet even this rather crude approach does not really solve our problem as we don’t want a body parts catalog of a dead bank, but a description of a living one!

 Why bother with such unbundling questions?
-Well, one would think that understanding the bundle would also be help with its risk management, if that is what we want to do.
-While unbundling is typically explored in terms of client segments and services provided, there are significant benefits to a risk based unbundling.
+Well, one would think that understanding the bundle would also be help with its proper risk management, if that is what we want to do.
+While unbundling of business models is typically explored in terms of client segments and services provided, there are significant benefits to a risk based unbundling.
 It happens that being informed about what you try to risk manage helps a lot in stress situations.
 To wit:

 You can certainly drive a car without any knowledge of how its made and how its systems interact.
 But riding down a long curvy downhill can be fatal if you don't know that the brakes are made of material that can overheat and lead to failure.

-This post is an exploration of a risk based unbundling of banking services.
+This post is an exploration of a risk-based unbundling of banking services.

 The science of risk management starts with naming things